Abro (serial): Plot summary

 Ahmed Ali and Aima grow and are very bad to their parents.
 They do not study well and do not follow what their parents tell them.
 Unfortunately, Afsheen can't continue her dream to be a doctor due to financial issues with her family, and she does a Bachelor of Arts instead.
 Ahmed loves Afsheen too, but Afsheen doesn't know.
 Fauzia still does not like Abro and her family.
 Afsheen is harassed by a man at the college and didn't go there for a week.
 Farzana forces Afsheen to marry a man who initially was meant to marry Aima but later backed out as the family wanted a traditional girl, not a modernized girl (Aima).
 At the end of the play, Ahmad tried to convince Afsheen to run away with her.
 However, Afsheen when thinking of her parents' trust in her, refuses to run with Ahmed and asks him to marry Samra's daughter and gives up on his love.
 But their whole conversation is heard by Abid, Fouzia, and their grandmother.
-Ali and Fouzia feel very ashamed of not bringing up their children better and praise Afsheen for her respectable behaviour and dignity.
+Abid and Fouzia feel very ashamed of not bringing up their children better and praise Afsheen for her respectable behaviour and dignity.

 Moreover, Aima turns out having a friendship with a boy named Fahad, who happens to be a thief and is wanted by the police.
 Once the police visit Aima's house to take a cell phone gifted to Aima by Fahad (which was actually stolen from a rich woman), her parents get even more ashamed.
 Already regretting their leniency in bringing up children, they decide to stop Aima from going to college.
 Meanwhile, the grandmother, also ashamed of trusting Fouzia and hating Abro, realizes her mistake and forgives Abro and her son, and also asks for Abro's forgiveness.
 In the end, they decide to get Ahmed engaged to Afsheen.
 Ammara's daughter Sania, who was expected to be the fiancée of Ahmed also confronts Ahmed about his emotions for Afsheen and about her plans of not desiring any stay in Pakistan or marrying Ahmed.
 The drama ends with Ahmed and Afsheen's engagement, where everyone is happy and giving blessings to each other.